gilbox/react-track/README.md

 # react-track

 Track the position of DOM elements.
+Create cool animations.

     npm install react-track --save

 - [Demo](http://gilbox.github.io/react-track/examples/demo/demo.html): tracking components and tweening
 - [Demo2](http://gilbox.github.io/react-track/examples/demo2/demo.html): tweening, `<Timeline />`, `react-motion`

+<sub>This repo currently
+contains a number of components and functions that don't depend on each other, but compose nicely to create interesting animations.
+Some of the code is related to tracking DOM elements, but the rest are more generally applicable to animation.
+At some point they may be split up into various npm packages but for now they all live in `react-track`.</sub>

 ## `<TrackDocument />`